Analyzing CPU Usage

 --no-bufferingto the Additional arguments field.

 - Some versions of Perf will not start recording unless given a certain minimum sampling frequency.
-Try with a Sampling Frequency of 1000.
+Try with a Sample period value of 1000.

 - On some devices, in particular various i.MX6 Boards, the hardware performance counters are dysfunctional and the Linux kernel may randomly fail to record data after some time.
 Perf can use different types of events to trigger samples.
 You can get a list of available event types by running

--e <event type>to the Additional arguments field to change the event type to be used.
+perf liston the device and then choose the respective event types in the settings.
 The choice of event type affects the performance and stability of the sampling.
+The

 Output from the helper program that processes the data is displayed in the General Messages output pane.